Skip to main content

 Image shows the route coverage summary with selected metadata.

-• Exercised routes: This section shows these details:
+• Cumulative exercised routes: This section shows these details about routes that you exercised:

-• The percentage of discovered routes that you exercised.
+• The percentage and number of routes for HTTP requests

-• Session metadata: This section shows these details, based on the applied session metadata filters:
+• Session routes: This section shows details based on the applied session metadata filters.

 Note